 Looking for outside candidates is only one strategy for combating the talent gap – companies can also benefit from strengthening their internal training processes.
 This ensures that even if there are not enough people to fill jobs, the current workers have the right knowledge and resources to continue being productive.

 In fact, that’s the strategy many companies in the automotive industry are taking.
 According to a white paper from DHL, in an effort to keep employees up to speed with the changing industry and technology updates, the semiconductor manufacturing company Infineon Technologies turned to online learning, using modules to train 1,000 current workers on more than 100 topics.

 Meanwhile, the Continental Group has a new program that better controls the career path of successful employees.
 The group plans to spend more time educating and training these individuals, priming them for future logistics positions.

 Rework Current Strategies

 In order to address talent gaps, a company must analyze what sets itself apart from the competition.
 Why should a candidate even apply for the job?
 Restructuring current practices not only has the potential to boost productivity and efficiency, but it can also make the business more attractive to future employees.

 For example, Supply Chain Brain proposed adjusting the logistics portion of the supply chain by organizing new trucking networks.
 Specifically, companies can create a revamped system that allows truck drivers to stay local.
 Shorter drive times between more teams is definitely more appealing than lengthy stints on the road, and this solution may prove to be more efficient overall.

 The same concept applies to any facet of the supply chain.
-For example, warehouses may benefit from implementing mobile data collection solutions.
-Millennial employees may be less apt to take a job at a company that's still using archaic paper-and-pen methods.
+For example, studies suggest warehouse employees may benefit from implementing mobile data collection solutions.
+Millennial employees may be less apt to take a job at a company that’s still using archaic paper-and-pen methods.

 Look to Analytics